Skip to content

 22) Plum Deluxe

-An editor will assist you while you’re submitting your sample.
+So, you’ll have to show them your previous work.
+An editor will assist you when you’re submitting your sample.

 23) Writer’s Weekly